willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 title: "Please.
 Don't Patch Like An Idiot."
 ---

 Modifying HTTP resources is not a new topic.
-Most of the existing REST APIs provide a way to modify resources.
+Most of the existing HTTP or REST APIs provide a way to modify resources.
 They often provide such a feature by using the `PUT` method on the resource, asking clients to **send the entire resource** with the updated values, but that requires a recent `GET` on its resource, and a way to not miss updates between this `GET` call, and the `PUT` one.
 Indeed, one may update values before you, and it can lead to bad side effects.
 Moreover, sending a complete resource representation utilizes **more bandwidth**, and sometimes it must be taken into account.
 Also, most of the time you want to update one or two values in a resource, not everything, so the `PUT` method is probably not the right solution for partial update, which is the term used to describe such a use case.

 Another solution is to expose the resource's properties you want to make editable, and use the `PUT` method to send an updated value.
 In the example